 September 16th is Mexico's most important and revered National Holiday.
 It is an official holiday that commemorates Mexico's Constitution.
 From the evening of September 15th, festivities begin in the city.
 At 11pm, the president of the Republic shouts the Cry (El Grito) of "Viva Mexico" from the balcony of the National Palace - an event televised and broadcast on radio to every nook and cranny of the nation, as Mexicans cry back with "Viva!" in a deeply traditional annual ritual.
 The Zocalo in Mexico City brims and buzzes with unabated excitement.
 Celebrations are particularly lively at the revolutionary Colonial centres, especially Queretaro and San Miguel de Allende - important and significant places before, during and after the war of Independence from Spain.

-Not a public holiday, but it is probably Mexico's biggest religious festivals of the year.
-The people of Mexico celebrate the Nuestra Senora de Guadalupe (Our Lady of Guadalupe) with a mass ceremony and a traditional fair in honour of Lady Guadalupe.
+Not a public holiday, but it is probably Mexico's biggest religious festivals celebrated on 12th December.
+The people of Mexico celebrate this day with a mass ceremony and a traditional fair in honour of the Lady Guadalupe.
 The day is packed with free concerts on the Basilica de Guadalupe's plaza.

 Everyone’s favourite festival the Christmas is celebrated with enthusiasm in all parts of the world and Mexico is no exception to it.
 The city lights up with colourful lights and people celebrate the festival with family get-to-gether, parties, dinners.
 The shops in Mexico City also get decked up, and people rush to buy gifts for their friends and families.